Code-Institute-Submissions/Friendly-Digest/TESTING.md

 * Log Out button loads correct page.
 * Delete button loads correct page.
 * Side Navigation icon appears when under 992px.
-* When clicked, side nav appears to right hand side of screen.
+* When clicked, side nav appears to right-hand side of screen.
 * All links within mobile side nav work as expected.
 Dropdown menu for Recipes also works perfectly.
 * All navigation bars and their content are responsive.